-Because we’ll be limiting the number of worshippers and taking other COVID precautions to make our worship experience as safe as possible, things won’t look exactly like they did last March.
+Because we are limiting the number of worshippers to 50 and taking other COVID precautions to make our worship experience as safe as possible, things won’t look exactly like they did last March.
 (Who remembers what things looked like last March anyway.)
 However, we can be certain of this – God will continue to show up big time!
 And, of course, that’s true regardless of whether you’re in the building or watching via Facebook or YouTube live.
 God always shows up!

 While we’ll have to be flexible so we can adjust to changes in CDC and Illinois guidance, here’s an overview of what to expect: